MYTakahashi/MarceloTakahashi/README.md

 ### Muito Prazer 😄😄
 #

-- 🌱 Estudando Análise de Dados no Entra21
+- 🌱 Cursando Análise de Dados no Entra21

 <div>